PRESS RELEASE – ASAI Annual Report 2014

-At the 33rd Annual General Meeting of the Advertising Standards Authority for Ireland (ASAI) held today, Mr. Sean O’Meara, Chairman, in his statement in the Annual Report presented at the meeting, referred to the protection that the regulatory role of the ASAI provides to consumers and responsible members of the advertising industry.
+At the 34th Annual General Meeting of the Advertising Standards Authority for Ireland (ASAI) held today, Mr. Sean O’Meara, Chairman, in his statement in the Annual Report presented at the meeting, referred to the mix of tasks being undertaken in 2014 with work continuing on the review of the Code and research being conducted with stakeholders in order to complete a strategic review of the organisation.

-The ASAI resolved 1,232 formal complaints in 2013.
-This resulted in 65 advertisements being found to be in breach of the ASAI Code by the independent Complaints Committee.
-In 2013, as in other years, the principal reason advertisements were found to be in breach of the Code was because they were considered to be misleading.
-68% of the complaints made were on the basis that an advertisement was misleading with almost 20% made on the basis that an advertisement was offensive.
+The ASAI resolved 1,384 formal complaints in 2014.
+This resulted in 92 advertisements being found to be in breach of the ASAI Code by the independent Complaints Committee.
+In 2014, as in other years, the principal reason advertisements were found to be in breach of the Code was that they were considered to be misleading.
+64 percent of the complaints made were on the basis that an advertisement was misleading with almost 24 percent made on the basis that an advertisement was offensive.
+There are a wide range of other issues covered by the Code provisions that were raised by members of the public, including concerns about alcohol advertising, children, employment and business opportunities, financial services, food and non-alcoholic beverages, health and beauty claims and slimming claims.

-In relation to the media in which the advertisements complained of appeared, once again digital media formed the largest group at 575 complaints.
-Complaints relating to broadcast media (TV and radio combined) were at 353.
-For a number of years, broadcast media had given rise to the largest number of advertisements objected to.
+In relation to the media in which the advertisements complained of appeared, once again digital media formed the largest group at 606 complaints.
+Complaints relating to broadcast media (TV and radio combined) were at 450.

 Details of complaints for the significant sectoral groups are provided at the end of this release and in greater detail in the report.
-The number of complaints received at 1,302 represents a drop of 973 complaints compared to 2012 and is accounted for by the just 900 complaints concerning three advertisements received in 2012.
-The complaints level in 2013 is consistent with the levels received in years prior to 2012.
+The number of complaints received at 1,394 shows a small increase over the figure of 1,302 received in 2013.

 For further information contact: